gparadelo/ai-chatbot-kit/README.md

 4. Add environment variable: `API_URL=http://${{backend.RAILWAY_PRIVATE_DOMAIN}}:8000`
 5. Add a public domain for the frontend (this is the only public service)

-### Private Network Benefits
-- Backend is completely private (no public access)
-- Internal communication via Railway's private network
-- Faster performance and enhanced security
-- Automatic environment variable templating

 ## API Endpoints

 - `GET /api/health/` - Health check
-- `POST /api/chat/` - Chat endpoint (use `message` query parameter)
+- `POST /api/chat/` - Chat endpoint (use `message` and `thread_id` query parameters)

+## Using Only the Backend

+Want to use your own frontend?
+Check out [backend/API_USAGE.md](backend/API_USAGE.md) for:
+- How to enable CORS for your domain
+- Complete API documentation
+- Integration examples in JavaScript, Python, and cURL
+- Security best practices